 The Pool facilities at Greenmeadow are private and available to current swim members of GMCA and their guests.
 Members must have completed a membership application, signed the pool use/pool rule waiver and paid the annual pool membership fee to use the pool.
-Members and their guests may use the pool during swim hours.
+Members and their guests may use the pool during lifeguarded hours – guests are not permitted during nonguarded hours.

 Please sign in and out at the gate by your name and date.
 All guests must be signed in on the separate guest sign in and complete a GMCA waiver which can be found in the GMCA lifeguard office.

-Because our pool is staffed with lifeguards during all open swim hours, children ten and over may come to the pool without an adult if they can pass the following swim test (to be conducted by a lifeguard):
+When our pool is staffed with lifeguards, children ten and over may come to the pool without an adult if they can pass the following swim test (to be conducted by a lifeguard):